-This recipe uses a good number of summer squash so it’s a great way to work through the stash many of us find ourselves with right now.
-It’s great warmed up the next day for lunch either eaten as soup or over rice.
+This recipe uses a good number of summer squash so it’s a great way to work through a stash.
+It’s wonderful warmed up the next day for lunch either eaten as soup or over rice.
 I can imagine this being delicious with other veggies as well as the season changes so experiment as you see fit.
 It would also be delicious with some chicken or prawns if you want to dress it up a bit and make it heartier.

 Green Curry Summer Squash Soup

-4-5 medium zucchini or other summer squash like yellow crookneck or patty pan, sliced into 1/2 inch slices
+4 medium zucchini or other summer squash like yellow crookneck or patty pan, sliced into 1/2 inch half-rounds

-1/2 a medium onions (sweet or regular yellow onion), thinly sliced
+1/2 a medium onion (sweet or regular yellow onion), thinly sliced

-4-5 small potatoes (new potatoes if possible), scrubbed and cut into small dice
+4-5 small potatoes, scrubbed and cut into small dice

 3 cloves garlic, minced

-1 – 2 heaping teaspoons green curry paste (I use the Mae Ploy brand)
+1 – 2 heaping teaspoons green curry paste (I particularly like Thai & True brand), to taste

 1 can full fat coconut milk

-2 cups veggie bouillon broth (or other veggie or chicken stock)
+2 cups veggie bouillon broth (or vegetable or chicken stock)

 1/4 cup Thai basil or regular basil leaves, packed and roughly chopped (saving a bit for garnish)